Senecio longiflorus (DC.) Sch.Bip.

 Kleinia longiflora, Senecio longiflorus subsp. longiflorus, Cineraria angulosa

-Senecio longiflorus is a much-branched succulent shrub with very fleshy blue-green stems.
-It is usually leafless or nearly during most of the year.
+Senecio longiflorus is a much-branched succulent shrub with very fleshy blue-green stems, usually leafless or nearly during most of the year.
 It grows up to 2.3 feet (70 cm) tall.
-Stem and branches are erect or creeping, up to 0.3 inch (8 mm) in diameter, round at first, but later becoming somewhat prismatically angled or even furrowed (when dry), and decorated with groups of three dark green or purple lines.
+Stem and branches are erect or creeping, up to 0.3 inches (8 mm) in diameter, round at first, but later becoming somewhat prismatically angled or even furrowed (when dry), and decorated with groups of three dark green or purple lines.
 It produces bright yellow flowers on a short terminal inflorescence.

 How to Grow and Care